rayon-rs/rayon/src/iter/plumbing/README.md

   more like a `for_each` call: each time a new item is produced, the `consume` method is called with that item.
 (The traits themselves are a bit more complex, as they support state that can be threaded through and ultimately reduced.)
-Unlike producers, there are two variants of consumers.
-The difference is how the split is performed:
+Like producers, there are two variants of consumers which differ in how the split is performed:
   - in the `Consumer` trait, splitting is done with `split_at`, which accepts an index where the split should be performed.
 All iterators can work in this mode.
 The resulting halves thus have an